cappe987/cappe987.github.io/content/blog/programming/2021-07-23-how-to-learn-programming.md

 ---
 layout: post
-title: "Programming: how to learn it and how to get help."
+title: "Programming: how to learn it and how to get help"
 date: 2021-07-23
 tags: ["programming"]
 categories: programming